 The world is an incredible place, we love to travel and visit new places taking our cameras with us.
 We are Chris and Diane Chapman and we've been traveling and exploring for many years, camera in hand.
 We are happy to share our unique encounters and hope you will be inspired to travel and experience whats out there.

 About us.
 Well we are a couple of amateur photographers that have a passion for all aspects of photography.
 From the essentials of Light, Aperture, Speed and ISO to the intricacies of post processing.
 No matter what's in front of the camera we’ll do our best to get a decent photo.

 We both have a primary interest in photographing wildlife, but we also enjoy the challenges of aviation photography, trying to capture the motion and character of the aircraft.

 With our quest for a better photographic experience and an interest in improving all areas of our photography we have gone back to the "future" and delved into film.
-We have a Hasselblad 500 C/M equipped with the 80mm 2.8 and getting used to no autofocus, metering and having to wait for the results is really going back to our roots in photography.
+We have a Hasselblad 500 C/M equipped with the 80mm 2.8 and the 40mm f4, getting used to no autofocus, metering and having to wait for the results is really going back to our roots in photography.
 Making this seeming backward step has given us renewed interest and enhanced our understanding of the photographic skill set required to get good images without all the bells and whistles of our digital cameras.